-Hakone was our next stop following four days stay in Tokyo.
+Hakone was our next stop following four days of stay in Tokyo.
 The contrast with Tokyo’s high tech megapolis vibe was very evident.
-Gone are the high buildings, lights and crowds and you are surrounded by nature and Japanese tradition.
+Gone are the high buildings, lights, and crowds, and you are surrounded by nature and Japanese tradition.
 We wanted to truly experience the ryokan inn and Hakone is known for that.
 It is also popular for its hot springs (onsen) its ropeway and views of Mount Fuji!

 Hakone (箱根町 Hakone-machi) is a town in Kanagawa Prefecture, Japan.
 The town had an estimated population of 12,000 and has been designated as a Japanese National Geopark by the Japanese Geoparks Network.

-We picked a mountain ryokan with restaurant, near Hakone Gora Park.
+We picked a mountain ryokan with a restaurant, near Hakone Gora Park.
 The whole experience was very traditional.
 Rooms are as you would expect in the Japanese style (known as washitsu).
-There are no beds and during dinner the hotel staff sets up these futons on the floor (tatami).
+There are no beds and during dinner, the hotel staff sets up these futons on the floor (tatami).
 They are actually surprisingly comfortable but kind of short (if you are taller than 6 feet).
-The meals are all prepared by a master Chef with multiple courses etc. Hotel we stayed was Lalaca in Hakone.
+The meals are all prepared by a master Chef with multiple courses etc. The hotel we stayed at was Lalaca in Hakone.

 We really enjoyed the food and the entire atmosphere.
-During the entire experience you are dressed in the traditional Japanese home robes.
-Another awesome feature of the hotel and Hakone in general was that you have an onsen on premise you can enjoy at scheduled time.
-It is a natural hot spring bath vary similar to the ones we experienced in Iceland.
+During the entire experience, you are dressed in the traditional Japanese home robes.
+Another awesome feature of the hotel and Hakone, in general, was that you have an onsen on-premise you can enjoy at a scheduled time.
+It is a natural hot spring bath very similar to the ones we experienced in Iceland.

 Lake Ashi is a crater lake that lies along the southwest wall of the caldera of Mount Hakone, a complex volcano that last erupted in 1170 CE at Ōwakudani.
 The lake is known for its views of Mt.
 Fuji, its numerous hot springs, historical sites, and ryokan.
 The lake is located on the Tōkaidō road, the main link between Kyoto and Tokyo.

 Overall we really enjoyed Hakone.
 It was everything we thought it would be and more.
 Great true Japanese traditional experience which stays with you forever.
-The ryokan setup was great, food was amazing and the only thing we wished we were more lucky of was the weather 🙂
+The ryokan setup was great, food was amazing and the only thing we wished we were luckier of was the weather 🙂